Other sections in SME Programmes:

 A six-month programme, as part of Boost Business Lancashire, designed to help owner-managers, MDs and senior decision makers of SMEs to grow their businesses.

-This six-month programme, as part of the Boost Business Lancashire, is designed to help owner-managers, MDs, and senior decision makers of SMEs to grow their businesses.
+This six-month programme, as part of the Boost; Lancashire's business growth hub, is designed to help owner-managers, MDs, and senior decision makers of SMEs to grow their businesses.

 You'll begin with an overnight experiential, which is a two-day event made up of leadership exercises, focused discussions and peer-to-peer learning.
 Stepping outside of your workplace, you'll be encouraged to think about your business differently and reflect on your current practices.
 This experience is designed to develop trust amongst the participants, breaking down the barriers to learning and providing opportunities to connect your new knowledge to real-life situations.